semiversus/semiversus.com/content/pages/about-en.md

 My interests are software development and electronics.
 With this website I want to share my projects and use the blog as public notepad.

-If you have any questions, please do not hesitate to contact me via FIRST_NAME@SURNAME.at .
+If you have any questions, please do not hesitate to contact me via [guenther@jena.at](mailto:guenther@jena.at) .